thiagogbeier/lokka/README.md

 #### Interactive auth with custom app

-If you want to use a custom Microsoft Entra app, you can create a new app registration in Microsoft Entra and configure it with the following environment variables:
+If you wish to use a custom Microsoft Entra app, you can create a new app registration in Microsoft Entra and configure it with the following environment variables:

 ```json
 {